kukuu/digitalTransformationStrategies/README.md

 Scalability

 Performance
-Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of arge data sets on compute clusters of commodity hardware.
+Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of large data sets on compute clusters of commodity hardware.
 It is a sub-project of the Apache Hadoop project.
 The framework takes care of scheduling tasks, monitoring them and re-executing any failed tasks.

 Choose a particular platform based on your requirements and needs.
 For example, if you want to  have a Hadoop cluster on which you would run MapReduce jobs, you will find EC2 a perfect fit, which is IaaS.
 On the other hand if you have some application, written in some language, and you want to deploy it over the cloud,  you would choose something like Heroku, which is an example of PaaS.